 The Coastal Management State Environment Planning Policy (SEPP) consolidates current coastal-related SEPPs.
 It will replace SEPP 14 (Coastal Wetlands), SEPP 26 (Littoral Rainforests) and SEPP 71 (Coastal Protection) and defines and maps four coastal management areas including the Coastal Environment Area, Coastal Use Area, Coastal Vulnerability Area and Wetland & Rainforests.
-Draft NSW Coastal Management State Environment Planning Policy Maps are available online.
+NSW Coastal Management State Environment Planning Policy Maps are available online.
 More information.

 The Coastal Management Manual is intended to support councils and communities to develop Coastal Management Programs for the long term coordinated management of their coastal areas.
 Coastal Management Programs are to be prepared in accordance with the manual and are necessary to address the requirements of the new Act.
 More information.

-A new independent NSW Coastal Council will replace the statutory NSW Coastal Panel, and the Coastal Expert Panel established to provide advice on the current reforms.
+A new independent NSW Coastal Council replaces the statutory NSW Coastal Panel, and the Coastal Expert Panel established to provide advice on the current reforms.
 NSW Coastal Council's role will be to provide independent advice to the Minister administering the new Act on coastal planning and management issues.
 More information.

 Recent Facebook Posts